5 Reasons to Track Your Spending

 Whether you want to track every single expense in a notebook, spreadsheet, or a mobile app, there are tons of ways to manage and monitor your finances.
 The important thing is to choose the right tracking method for your schedule and lifestyle.
 If budgeting becomes a hassle, you probably won’t do it.

-Once you’ve chosen a method, identify the spending categories you’ll have each month—and don’t forget to include a budget for savings!
-If your finances are combined with your partner’s, be sure to discuss exactly how much is reasonable to spend in each category throughout the month, so there are no surprises from either of you.
+Once you’ve chosen a method, identify the spending categories you’ll have each month—and if possible, include a budget for savings.
+If your finances are combined with a partner’s, be sure to discuss exactly how much is reasonable to spend in each category throughout the month, so there are no surprises from either of you.
 Then, start tracking—and saving.

 Article sources open article sources